zdchu/zdchu.github.io/_pages/people.md

 layout: page
 permalink: /people/
 title: people
-description: It is my honor to collaborate with talented researchers.
+description: It is my honor to collaborate with the following talented researchers:
 nav: False
 nav_order: 6
 ---